RodSarhan/react-native-ez-query/README.md

 This hook takes any async function callback as an argument and returns and object that contains the following

-1. fetch - takes an object that includes the parameters for the api fetch function, alongside other customizations that are mentioned below.
+1. start - takes an object that includes the parameters for the api fetch function, alongside other customizations that are mentioned below such as: onError, onSuccess, etc.

 <br>